Anik3tos/Anik3tos/README.md

 I'm a (Freelance) Microsoft full stack developer with over 10 years of relevant experience.
 During this time, I have worked with both legacy systems and cutting edge technologies.
 My primary focus is the development of web and enterprise applications.
 But in my spare time I like to work on my game in Unity and some machine learning in Python.

 Web Development:
 I prefer to work with .NET Core, Angular 11+, MsSQL and SASS/LESS.
-But I also have extensive knowledge of legacy Microsoft systems like ASP.NET Webforms and MVC.
+But I also have extensive knowledge of legacy Microsoft technologies like ASP.NET Webforms and MVC.
 When it comes to frontend I'm also quite well versed in jQuery, Css3, Bootstrap3-5, AngularJS and Knockout.

 Mobile development:
 iOs native (Swift 4), Android native (Java) and Flutter (Dart)